scambier/obsidian-text-extractor/README.md

 ## ⭐ Looking for contributors ⭐

-I unfortunately can't dedicate much time anymore on Text Extractor, but there are many things that still need to be done: extraction of Excel and Word files, PDF improvements, quality of life features, etc.
+I unfortunately can't dedicate much time anymore on Text Extractor.
+It's mostly feature-complete, but there are many improvements and quality of life features that could be implemented.

 You're more than welcome to submit PRs, and I will gladly help and mentor :)